-Underwriting and pricing receive senior management monitoring and oversight to ensure the Company continually assesses its underwriting and pricing strategies.
-Policyholder numbers and profitability are monitored monthly to assess the impact of pricing changes and the enhanced use of a data analytics platform supports ongoing evaluation of product performance.
+Underwriting and pricing receives senior management monitoring and oversight to ensure the Company continually assesses its underwriting and pricing strategies.
+Policyholder numbers and profitability are monitored monthly to assess the impact of pricing changes and the enhanced use of data analytics platform supports evaluation of product performance.
+Product governance processes and procedures, including fair value assessments, are in place which also deliver against the Consumer Duty requirements.